-Tunde Toth is an arts practitioner and researcher living and working in Ireland since 1998.
+Tunde Toth is an artist and researcher living and working in Ireland since 1998.

-Her practice includes the development and delivery of participatory, inclusive visual arts projects, engaging audiences from diverse backgrounds in various contexts.
-She has been working collaboratively with communities of place or interest, schools, artists, community groups, children, young people and adults as well as inter-generational groups and people with special needs.
+Her practice includes the development and delivery of participatory, inclusive art projects, engaging audiences and participants from diverse backgrounds in various contexts.
+She has been working collaboratively with communities of place or interest, schools, artists, community groups, children, young people and adults as well as inter-generational groups and people living with disabilities and additional support needs.

 She has extensive experience in areas of arts in education in Ireland both in formal and informal settings.
 She has developed and delivered exhibition/gallery based responsive engagement programmes at the Municipial Gallery of Dun Laoghaire Rathdown County Council Arts Office (at Lexicon) and at Butler Gallery among other organizations.
 She has been working as a Creative Associate appointed by the Arts Council of Ireland on the Creative Schools Programme (Creative Ireland) since it’s initiation in 2018.

 Through the research and development of socially engaged art projects Tunde explores different forms of participation: she is interested in collaborative working processes where participants shape, identify and `re-imagine` both process and outcomes – they are in a dialogue with their project.
 While making art, they also become active contributors to the documentation of their process and take agency and ownership of their work.
 Tunde explores the possible forms of co-authorship, co-ownership for each work and investigates the relevant ethical questions.
 Ethical issues related to documentation, evaluation, participants` consent, archives and the “after-life” of these archives were central to her research in her MA studies in Limerick (LIT LSAD, MA SPACE: Master of Art and Design in Social Arts Practice and Creative Environment 2018).

 An example for a long term project exploring issues of social exclusion and communication barriers with adults with intellectual disabilities: www.deenviewproject.com